Skip to main content

 Software Engineer & AI Agent Builder

-PHP 8.4 is set to introduce stricter type and error handling, leading to more frequent TypeError and ArgumentCountError exceptions.
-This guide provides a playbook for identifying potential issues in your codebase and mitigating them before you upgrade.
+PHP 8.4 introduces stricter type and error handling, converting many E_WARNING messages into hard-throwing TypeError and ArgumentCountError exceptions.
+I built this playbook for identifying potential issues and mitigating them before upgrading.

 Historically, PHP has been lenient with type mismatches and incorrect argument counts for internal functions, often resulting in warnings, notices, or silent buggy behavior.
-With PHP 8.4, the engine is becoming stricter, converting many of these issues into hard-throwing exceptions.
-This shift, while beneficial for code quality in the long run, can cause significant disruption during an upgrade if you're not prepared.
+With PHP 8.4, the engine throws hard exceptions instead.

 # For PHPStan